sitwithariadne/website/src/meditation-boundaries.md

 **I never repeat a mantra I don't agree with.** I don't want to lie to myself.
 Pick one (or a few):

 - "May I enjoy spending time with myself."
 - "May I enjoy practicing kindness with myself."
 - "May I practice self-compassion."
 - "May I let go of expectations."
 - "May I judge myself less."
 - "May I let go of perfectionism."
 - "May I enjoy being vs doing."
 - "May I forgive myself for not understanding."
 - "May I forgive myself for not being able to forgive myself."
 - "May I hate myself less."
 - "May I learn to trust my own sensations."

 _Additional Mantras:_ [Foster's Mantras](https://www.sitwithariadne.com/2021/04/fosters-mantras.html)

-## Ending Early
+# Ending Early

-Sometimes I end my meditations early, they are too hard.
-That's OK too.
-I usually end a meditation early if I can tell it's making me worse, _faster._ Sometimes afterwards I want to immediately meditate more, so ...
-I'll just repeat these instructions.
+Also OK.

+I sometimes end early, especially self-guided meditations.
+I'll try to do some other gentle mindfulness activity like going for a walk.

 -----